Douglas R. Moore Faculty Research Lecture

 The Douglas R. Moore Faculty Research Lectureship, established to honor the University's ninth President, is the most prestigious research award conferred by Minnesota State University, Mankato.
 The purpose of the Douglas R. Moore Faculty Research Lectureship is to celebrate the joy and excitement of scholarly creativity.
 It honors a faculty member engaged in an activity demonstrating a quality of excellence in discovery and communicated in a way that enriches the intellectual life of the University community.
 The terms “research” and “lectureship” imply a great variety of scholarly projects, as well as diverse forms of presentation suitable for general audiences.
 Applications may relate to study in progress or to a new research topic.

-2024 Lecture Presented by Dr. mriganka de
+2025 Lecture Presented by Dr. Mika Laidlaw

-Monday, April 1, 2024
+Tuesday, April 1, 2025

 7:00 p.m.
 Ostrander Auditorium

-Dr. De
+Dr. Laidlaw

 Past Faculty Research Lecturers